PSAT National Merit

 How Can You Avail the PSAT National Merit Scholarship

-The Preliminary Scholastic Test (PSAT) or the National Merit Scholarship Qualifying Test (NMSQT) are referred to as the PSAT/NMSQT test.
-It is a standardized test and is taken by students who intend to appear for the SAT test.
-The PSAT National Merit Scholarship test is also a scholarship test, which you can use to pay for your college education.
-The PSAT test is important for other reasons as well.
+PSAT is a standardized test and is taken by students who intend to appear for the SAT.
+It is also a scholarship test, which you can use to pay for your college education.
+The test is important for other reasons as well.
 For example, one of the prerequisites for availing scholarships is that you must have SAT scores somewhat similar to your PSAT scores (see point 8 below).

 Prepare in High School

-If you want to appear for the PSAT National Merit Scholarship test, you must plan in advance, which means that you must take the test early when in high school.
+If you want to appear for this test, you must plan in advance, which means that you must take the test early when in high school.
 Most students appear for the test in their junior or sophomore year to allow enough time to apply for scholarships as well as to prepare for the final SAT test.
-Thus, if you want to enter the 2013 National Merit Program, you will need to appear the PSAT 2011 test.
+Thus, if you want to enter the 2013 National Merit Program, you will need to appear for PSAT 2011.

 When to Take the Test

-You must appear for the PSAT National Merit Scholarship test in the specified year of your high school program.
-The following are three circumstances in which you can appear for the PSAT National Merit Scholarship test:
+You must appear for the test in the specified year of your high school program.
+The following are three circumstances in which you can appear for the test:

-- If you plan to complete four years in high school (that is, grades 9 through 12) before entering college for full-time courses, you must take the qualifying test in your third year of high school (grade 11 or junior year).
-Thus, if you still have four years of high school left, it is advisable not to appear for the PSAT National Merit Scholarship test in 2011 because you will not be eligible for the 2013 program.
+- If you plan to complete four years in high school (that is, grades 9 through 12) before entering college for full-time courses, you must take the qualifying test in the third year of high school (grade 11 or junior year).
+Thus, if you still have four years of high school left, it is advisable not to appear for the test in 2011 because you will not be eligible for the 2013 program.

-- If you want to leave high school early to enrol in college after spending three years or less in grades 9 through 12, you will be eligible for the PSAT National Merit Program if you appear for the PSAT/NMSQT before enrolling in college.
+- If you want to leave high school early to enroll in college after spending three years or less in grades 9 through 12, you will be eligible for the scholarship if you appear for the test before enrolling in college.

-- If you want to participate in a post-secondary enrolment options program you must take the PSAT National Merit Scholarship test in your third year of high school (grade 11 or junior year).
-The post-secondary options program is a program wherein you can enrol in both high school and college simultaneously.
+- If you want to participate in a post-secondary enrollment options program you must take the test in your third year of high school (grade 11 or junior year).
+The post-secondary options program is a program wherein you can enroll in both high school and college simultaneously.

-In order to qualify as a finalist, you must meet the following eligibility criteria:
+In order to qualify as a finalist in this test, you must meet the following eligibility criteria:

 - You must be a US citizen.